National parks of Canada: Conservation movements

-In the late 19th century, Canadians began to change their view of nature and resources from one in which the wilderness was seen as a land of abundance to one where the land became seen as a limited storehouse and opinions started to focus on conservationist ideas.
+In the late 19th century, Canadians changed their view of nature and resources as opinions started to focus on conservationist ideas.
+They were transitioning from a worldview of ecology and abundance to one where the environment acted as a limited resource.

 Created in 1909, the Commission of Conservation became the Canadian forum for conservation issues, acting as an advisory and consultative body used to answer questions related to conservation and better utilization of Canada's natural and human resources.
 The Commission focused on a concept that maximized future profits through good management in the present.
 Rather than preserving through non-use, the commission was concerned with managing resources for long-term gain.

 Other conservation-minded organizations, like the Alpine Club, had different ideas that focused on the preservation of natural wilderness and opposed any type of development or construction.
 This movement was successful as the creation of parks solely for preservation purposes, like the bird sanctuary in Point Pelee, began developing.
 In order to push their views further, this movement, headed by James B. Harkin and Arthur Oliver Wheeler, was forced to argue that divine scenery was itself a source of profit – tourism – in order to push aside what they saw as a far greater avenue of exploitation: resource extraction.
 By 1930, even the conservation movements within Canada came to understand that the country's national parks had an entrenched system of profit-based motives.

+The Parks Canada Agency Act came into action in 1998 to ensure the protection of parks for further generations' use and national interest as places of cultural and historical importance.